4.10 Health and Safety Policies for Illness

 If your child has any sign or symptom that requires exclusion from the facility, FEELC follows guidelines set by the NC Licensing Authorities for Childcare facilities and the standard set by the National Resource Center for Health and Safety in Child Care (NRC) for Inclusion/Exclusion/Dismissal of Children (standard 3.6.1.4 stated in Caring for our children Basics Health and Safety Foundations for Early Childcare and Education).

 Once it has been determined that a child will need to go home, parents will be notified.
-The sick child will then be brought to the front office to wait for their parents.
-The child will be given a resting mat and will be supervised by an administrative staff or will be held until the parent arrives.
-For infants and young toddlers that require the comfort of their teachers arrangements are made in the classroom for support.
+The sick child may be brought to the front office to wait for their parents depending on their comfort level.
+If the child is at the front desk with the administrative staff, then they will be given a resting mat until the parent arrives.
+For infants and young toddlers that require the comfort of their teachers, arrangements will be made in the classroom for support.
+Children are expected to be picked up within 30 minutes.

-Any of these symptoms require the child to be excluded from FEELC for 24hrs, which effectively means the next school day.
+Any of these symptoms require the child to be excluded from FEELC for 24hrs, which effectively means the next school day, unless a doctor diagnoses him/her with an ear infection or viral conjunctivitis.
+If this is the case, then a doctor’s note is requested upon return.

 Do NOT send a child to FEELC if they have any of these symptoms.